 18.2 We will only transfer data outside the EU where it is permitted by one of the conditions for non-EU transfers in the GDPR.

 19.1 When we are planning to carry out any data processing which is likely to result in a high risk we will carry out a Data Protection Impact Assessment (DPIA).
 These include situations when we process data relating to vulnerable people, trawling of data from public profiles, using new technology, and transferring data outside the EU.
 Any decision not to conduct a DPIA will be recorded.

 19.2 We may also conduct a DPIA in other cases when we consider it appropriate to do so.
 If we are unable to mitigate the identified risks such that a high risk remains we will consult with the ICO.

 19.3 DPIAs will be conducted in accordance with the ICO’s Code of Practice ‘Conducting privacy impact assessments’.

 20.1 Where staff or volunteers, or contractors working for us, think that this policy has not been followed, or data might have been breached or lost, this will be reported immediately to the Data Protection Trustee.

 20.2 We will keep records of personal data breaches, even if we do not report them to the ICO.

 20.3 We will report all data breaches which are likely to result in a risk to any person, to the ICO.
-Reports will be made to the ICO within 72 hours from when someone in the church becomes aware of the breach.
+Reports will be made to the ICO within 72 hours from when someone in the organisation becomes aware of the breach.